-- Ninety Percent (90%) of the cause of Halitosis is oral manifestation by nature and usually Ten Percent (10%) is systemic in nature.
+- Ninety Percent (85%) of the cause of Halitosis is an oral manifestation by nature and usually, Ten Percent (15%) is systemic in nature.

-- Gum Disease, Cavities, Decays, Periodontal Pockets, Washed-Out Fillings or Crowns and Porcelain Veneers which are poorly fitted can also lead to Halitosis, and proper dental treatment is required by Dr mobasser.
+- Gum Disease, Cavities, decay, Periodontal Pockets, Washed-Out Fillings or Crowns and Porcelain Veneers that are poorly fitted can also lead to Halitosis, and proper dental treatment is required by Dr. Mobasser.

-- Your Saliva plays an important role in avoiding Halitosis, therefore eating apples, oranges and other citrus can increase salivary flow washing away particles of food.
-However, if a person experiences dry mouth or xerostomia, your chances of having bad breath increases significantly.
+- Your Saliva plays an important role in avoiding Halitosis, therefore eating apples, oranges and another citrus can increase salivary flow washing away particles of food.
+However, if a person experiences dry mouth or xerostomia, your chances of having bad breath increase significantly.

 - Bad breath can be due to systemic diseases such as kidney failure, respiratory infections, diabetes creating keystones, or other medical conditions, hence brushing and flossing does not always guarantee fresh breath.

 - Meats and cheese can cause sulfide odors, so eat them judiciously.

 - Many prescription drugs or over-the-counter drugs (roughly around 400 of them), cause dry mouth, which causes bacterial growth, leading to halitosis and decay in conjunction with periodontal disease and bone loss!